-- Grease a 24 cm diameter round baking tin with butter and sprinkle the semolina to coat the baking tin and the sides.
+- Grease a 24 cm diameter round baking tin with butter and sprinkle the semolina or flour to coat the baking tin and the sides.

-- Whisk the cheese with a hand mixer until it breaks into smaller pieces.
+- Mix the cheese with a hand mixer or blender, until it breaks into smaller pieces.

 - Add the eggs gradually, mixing until it becomes smooth and creamy.

 - Add the zest, cinnamon, corn flour, salt and vanillin and mix until combined.
 (If you don’t have hand blender, transfer the mixture into a food processor and process to break any lumps and make the mixture smooth and creamy).

 - Empty the mixture in the prepared baking tin.
 Fill the pan to about 2 - 3 cm

 - (1 inch) and use a rubber spatula to evenly spread the mixture.